jcarter10/Sorting-Visualizer/README.md

 - React Charts

 ## Installation
-- clone repo
+- clone repository.
-- cd into project root
+- cd into project root.
-- run 'npm install' (is needed because I did not include the node_modules folder)
+- run 'npm install'.
-- run 'npm start'
+- run 'npm start'.
 Note: latest of version of Node.js and Node Package Manager will be required to run this program.

 ## Results